Readonly amendments RFC

 What's new in PHP 8.3

-PHP 8.3 will be released on November 23, 2023; it has improvements to readonly classes, the new json_validate() function, additions to the recently added Randomizer class, stack overflow detection, and more.
+PHP 8.3 is released on November 23, 2023; it has improvements to readonly classes, the new json_validate() function, additions to the recently added Randomizer class, stack overflow detection, and more.

 In this post, we'll go through all features, performance improvements, changes and deprecations one by one.
 If you want to stay up to date, you can subscribe to my newsletter, follow me on Twitter, or subscribe to my RSS feed.